-When you think of Thai cuisine, chances are it’s the ‘traffic-lights’ of Thai curries that first spring to mind.
-But beyond the green, red and yellow curries of Central Thailand, a wealth of authentic Thai flavour is waiting to be explored.
+When you think of Thai cuisine, chances are it’s the ‘traffic-lights’ trio of Thai curries types that first spring to mind.
+But beyond the red, yellow, and green curries of Central Thailand, a wealth of authentic Thai flavour is waiting to be explored.
 Discover the tantalizing tastes of Northern Thailand, including the hub of Chiang Mai and the hills surrounding Chiang Rai with this guide to Northern Thai cuisine.

-The north’s landlocked location also means that fresh seafood was traditionally in scarce supply, so beef, pork and chicken dominate the menu, along with freshwater fish caught in the region’s rivers.
-It was also isolate from the southern seasonings of palm sugar and fish sauce.
+The north’s landlocked location also means that fresh seafood was traditionally in scarce supply, so beef, pork, and chicken dominate the menu, along with freshwater fish caught in the region’s rivers.
+It was also isolated from the southern seasonings of palm sugar and fish sauce.

-Now that we’ve whetted your appetite for the cuisine of Northern Thailand, discover 6 incredibly delicious Northern Thai dishes.
+Now that we’ve whetted your appetite for Northern Thai cuisine, discover 6 incredibly delicious Northern Thai dishes.

 Find your nearest Asian Store